-During this treatment, bone and soft tissue grafts are used to reform the gums and jawbone to look more natural and repair damaged areas where the tooth once was.
-It helps prepare the area for dental implant placement and can be performed when a tooth has been missing for a while or immediately after a tooth extraction.
-Ridge augmentation has also been especially helpful for patients who have bone defects or have experienced physical trauma to the jaw.
+Dr. Herman offers a ridge augmentation procedure to restore the natural shape of the gums and jaw after tooth loss.
+This treatment uses bone and soft tissue grafts to repair damaged areas where the tooth once was and prepare the area for dental implant placement.
+It can be performed immediately after tooth extraction or when a tooth has been missing for a while.
+Ridge augmentation is especially helpful for patients who have bone defects or have experienced physical trauma to the jaw.

 If a patient needs a dental implant in their upper jawbone, sometimes there simply isn’t enough bone to support it.
-When bone loss occurs in this area the sinuses enlarge, resulting in insufficient bone tissue.
-In these cases, donated bone tissue may be placed into the sinus cavity above the upper jaw.
-This will thicken the bone and allow a dental implant to be placed.
+This can cause the sinuses to enlarge, further complicating the situation.
+To address this issue, Dr. Herman can perform a sinus augmentation procedure.
+During this procedure, donated bone tissue is placed into the sinus cavity above the upper jaw, which thickens the bone and creates enough space to support a dental implant.

 Without it, you face a significantly higher risk of implant failure, infection, or possibly even tooth or bone loss.